AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-overview.md

 ## View available Commerce projects

-The Commerce Admin Unified Experience extension provides a Commerce Projects workspace to view available cloud environments and access both the storefront and Admin for each environment from Experience Cloud.
+The Experience Cloud integration adds a Commerce Projects workspace to view available cloud environments from Experience Cloud.

 ![Experience Cloud dashboard](./assets/admin-uex-commerce-projects-home.png){width="700" zoomable="yes"}

-The Commerce Projects workspace displays the available Commerce development, staging, and production environments and provides project details and access links:
+The workspace displays the available Commerce development and production environments with project details and access links:

 - **Snapshot of Commerce storefront home page**—Snapshot of the storefront home page.
 If a project has multiple websites, the snapshot shows the home page for the default site.